AkshitSinghal-24/docker-cow-med/readme.md

 python retrain.py
 ```

-New client will now work with API.
+New client will be ready to use.

 ---

 ## ✅ Author:

 Akshit Singhal 😎
-*(With ChatGPT doing what it was paid for 💸)*
+*(With ChatGPT doing exactly what it was paid for 💸)*

 ---